Ex-Venezuelan oil minister asks U.S. court to set aside $1.4 billion judgment

 Dane Ball, a partner with law firm Smyser Kaplan & Veselka LLP, which represents Harvest, declined to comment.

-U.S. District Court Judge Lee Rosenthal issued the default judgment on Feb.
-13 after Ramirez did not contest Harvest Natural Resources’ claims, according to an opinion accompanying the ruling. [nL1N20926M]
+U.S. District Judge Lee Rosenthal issued the default judgment on Feb.
+13 after Ramirez did not contest Harvest Natural Resources’ claims, according to an opinion accompanying the ruling.

 Harvest’s suit claimed Venezuela had refused to allow the company to sell its assets in the country since 2012, leading it to lose $472 million.
 It accused Ramirez and others of seeking a $10 million bribe to approve the transaction.